Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 Month-over-month is effectively flat

-Search Market Share Month Over Month: Google Moved 0.09pp in April 2026
+Search Market Share Month Over Month: Google Moved +0.24pp in May 2026

-Month-over-month changes in search engine referral share are tiny — none shifts by more than half a percentage point.
-Google dropped 0.09 points.
-Yandex gained 0.45.
-TikTok lost 0.32 after stricter outbound-link throttling.
-Despite every headline predicting AI disruption of Google, the Cloudflare Radar referral data for April 2026 is effectively flat to four decimal places.
+Month-over-month changes in search engine referral share are tiny — none shifts by more than a quarter of a percentage point.
+Google rose 0.24 points.
+Yandex slipped 0.17.
+ChatGPT gained 0.026.
+Despite every headline predicting AI disruption of Google, the Cloudflare Radar referral data for May 2026 is effectively flat.

 | Search Source | Change in Referral Share (pp) |